 We welcome everyone to come as they are, but grow.
 Becoming part of God’s family means we are neither independent nor codependent, but interdependent (1 Corinthians 12:12-27).
 We encourage imperfect people to build authentic relationships that are emotionally honest and filled with both “grace and truth” (John 1:14). (see Connection Groups)

 We are a generous church, which simply means we encourage every person to be “all in” and to do their fair share of the lifting.
 As growth occurs, we believe there will be an increased desire to faithfully serve.
-This means both being engaged in the ministry of the church as well as being committed to giving back of your time, talents, and treasures to see God’s kingdom advance (Romans 12:11; Ephesians 6:7-8). (see Team GCC and IMAGINE to get involved.)
+This means both being engaged in the ministry of the church as well as being committed to giving back of your time, talents, and treasures to see God’s kingdom advance (Romans 12:11; Ephesians 6:7-8). (see Team GCC and Online Giving Page to get involved.)

 We believe in humble dependence on God.
 (James 4:16).
 "God is opposed to the proud, but gives grace to the humble" (James 4:6).
 We strive to grow stronger as a praying church that is dependent upon God in all we do.